prof-tallman/csc228/internet/homework_router_maze.md

 In this assignment, you will work backward from a collection of routing tables to discover how a small, fictional internet is connected.
 Then you will help a packet named "Timmy" travel from his starting location to Timbuktu.
 Unfortunately, as you will find, someone has made a mistake in the routing tables.

-The purpose of this assignment is not to memorize routing-table syntax.
-Instead, use the tables to reason carefully about where each packet will go.

 ## The Network ##

 This Internet contains ten routers.
 Each router is named after the city where it is located and each city has one or more `/24` networks connected directly to it.
 You do not have a diagram of the network.
 Instead, you must determine how the routers are connected by examining their routing tables.